 Attractive destinations not to be missed at Marble Mountains

-In total, there are 11 pagodas on Marble Mountains in Da Nang, scattered across 5 mountains: Sac Tu Van Long Pagoda, Ba Da Pagoda, Hue Quang Pagoda, Huong Son Pagoda, Khue Bac Pagoda, Linh Ung Non Nuoc Pagoda, Long Hoa Pagoda, Pho Da Pagoda, Quan The Am Pagoda, Tam Thai Pagoda and Thai Binh Pagoda and countless other attractions.
-So if you want to visit a-z Marble Mountains, it will take a lot of time.
-So in this article, we would like to mention the most beautiful landscapes that should not be missed
+In total, there are 11 pagodas on Marble Mountains in Da Nang, scattered across 5 mountains: Sac Tu Van Long Pagoda, Ba Da Pagoda, Hue Quang Pagoda, Huong Son Pagoda, Khue Bac Pagoda, Linh Ung Non Nuoc Pagoda, Long Hoa Pagoda, Pho Da Pagoda, Quan The Am Pagoda, Tam Thai Pagoda, and Thai Binh Pagoda, and countless other attractions.
+So if you want to visit the Marble Mountains, it will take a lot of time.
+So, in this article, we would like to mention the most beautiful landscapes that should not be missed

 Linh Ung Non Nuoc Pagoda

-Linh Ung Pagoda is nearly 200 years old and is located on Thuy Mount.
-The sacred place is surrounded by mountains, possessing an impressive system of towers and statues.
-Visiting the main hall of Linh Ung Pagoda, visitors will see a system of dharma statues including: three Buddha statues, Manjushri Bodhisattva, Samantabhadra Bodhisattva, Avalokiteshvara, Sakyamuni Tathagata, Ksitigarbha, and Ksitigarbha.
-The Chuan De sound is all elaborately crafted, including 2 statues of Ho Phap and Eighteen Arhat.
+Linh Ung Pagoda, nearly 200 years old, is located on Thuy Mountain.
+The sacred place is surrounded by mountains and features an impressive system of towers and statues.
+In the main hall of Linh Ung Pagoda, visitors will see a series of dharma statues, including three Buddha statues, Manjushri Bodhisattva, Samantabhadra Bodhisattva, Avalokiteshvara, Sakyamuni Tathagata, and Ksitigarbha.
+The Chuan De sound is elaborately crafted, including 2 statues of Ho Phap and the Eighteen Arhats…

 Linh Ung Non Nuoc Pagoda

 The pagoda’s tiled roof is covered with yin and yang, and the top is decorated with the image of “Two Dragons flanking the Moon”.
-To the right of the pagoda is the Quan Am Cac built on a lake and stupas.
+To the right of the pagoda is the Quan Am Cac, built on a lake and surrounded by stupas.

 Tam Thai Pagoda has ancient Buddhist architecture

-The ancient pagoda was built more than 400 years ago, is one of the oldest pagodas in Da Nang, surrounded by charming natural scenery.
+The ancient pagoda, built more than 400 years ago, is one of Da Nang’s oldest pagodas and is surrounded by charming natural scenery.
 The main hall of Tam Thai Pagoda worships a large bronze Maitreya Buddha on a lotus throne, flanked by statues of Quan Thanh and Bodhisattva.
-The pagoda’s roof is two-story, covered with lapis lazuli tiles and decorated with “Two Dragons flanking the Moon” on the roof.
+The pagoda’s roof is two-story, covered with lapis lazuli tiles and decorated with “Two Dragons flanking the Moon”.

 Tam Thai Pagoda

-Every year the temple welcomes a large number of tourists and Buddhist monks and nuns to visit.
+Every year, the temple welcomes a large number of tourists, Buddhist monks, and nuns.

 Am Phu Cave – a dark and mysterious

 Am Phu Cave is a famous cave visited by many tourists on their journey to explore the Marble Mountains.
-In front of the cave is the Yin Yang bridge, and the road inside the Am Phu cave divides into two directions: Heaven and Hell.
-The cave is extremely uniquely constructed, carrying within it many legends that are half real and half virtual.
+In front of the cave is the Yin-Yang bridge, and the road inside the Am Phu cave splits into two directions: Heaven and Hell.
+The cave is uniquely constructed, containing many legends that are half real and half virtual.

 Am Phu cave

 Am Phu Cave has 12 prison doors, each door has an official in charge.
-Coming here, you will admire the scene recreating the legend of the underworld, the punishments for people after going to hell,… After visiting Hell, remember to step onto the path to Heaven to feel like just resurrected, escaping the horror of hell.
+Coming here, you will admire the scene that recreates the underworld legend, the punishments for people after going to hell… After visiting Hell, remember to step onto the path to Heaven to feel like just resurrected, escaping the horror of hell.

 Huyen Khong – the most beautiful cave in Ngu Hanh Son

-Huyen Khong Cave is an open-air cave, one of the most beautiful caves in the Marble Mountains.
-When light shines into the cave, it creates an extremely shimmering and magical scene, making visitors feel like they are stepping into a fairyland.
+Huyen Khong Cave is an open-air cave and one of the most beautiful in the Marble Mountains.
+When light shines into the cave, it creates an extremely shimmering, magical scene, making visitors feel as if they are stepping into a fairyland.

 Huyen Khong Cave

-In addition, this is a destination that attracts tourists to pray for fortune at Lady Fairy Temple and for peace and health at Lord Thuong Ngan Temple.
+In addition, this destination attracts tourists to pray for fortune at the Lady Fairy Temple and for peace and health at the Lord Thuong Ngan Temple.

 Vong Giang observation deck

-Vong Giang observation deck is located at Thuy mountain, an ideal point for you to observe the panoramic view of the Marble Mountains complex, watching the Cam Le and Co Co rivers.
-This river viewing platform is located opposite of Tam Thai Pagoda, with a narrow path, including slightly winding natural stone steps.
+The Vong Giang observation deck is located on Thuy Mountain, an ideal spot for you to enjoy panoramic views of the Marble Mountains complex and the Cam Le and Co Co rivers.
+This river viewing platform is located opposite the Tam Thai Pagoda, with a narrow path, including slightly winding natural stone steps.

 Vong Giang observation deck

-Vong Giang observation deck has now been built into a quadrilateral house, allowing visitors to enjoy viewing the beautiful scenery surrounding this scenic area.
+The Vong Giang observation deck has now been built into a quadrilateral house, allowing visitors to enjoy the beautiful scenery surrounding the area.

 Non Nuoc Marble Stone Village

-After visiting Marble Mountains, visitors can visit Non Nuoc stone village, a famous traditional stone carving village in Da Nang.
-Coming here, you will be immersed in the world of artistic sculpture among works of exquisite beauty created by the creative hands of sculptors.
-The works in this village include many different images such as: Buddha statues, animals… sculpted extremely meticulously and sophisticatedly.
+After Marble Mountains, visitors can visit Non Nuoc stone village, a famous traditional stone-carving village in Da Nang.
+Upon arriving here, you will be immersed in the world of artistic sculpture, surrounded by works of exquisite beauty crafted by sculptors’ creative hands.
+The works in this village include a variety of images, such as Buddha statues and animals, sculpted with meticulous, highly sophisticated craftsmanship.

 Non Nuoc marble stone village